The Randolph A. Frank Prize for the Performing Arts

 - Although the applicant does not need to reside in Palm Beach County, the applicant’s work must be based primarily in Palm Beach County.

-- It is the applicant’s responsibility to apply for only the prize category that best reflects the applicant’s contribution to the cultural and artistic life of Palm Beach County.
+- It is the applicant’s responsibility to apply for the prize category that best reflects the applicant’s contribution to the cultural and artistic life of Palm Beach County.
+Applicants may apply to more than one category.

 - Applicants for the Performing Artist Award should have at least a five-year demonstrated track record as a performing artist in Palm Beach County.